johnchower/rtemplate/README.md

 "Reserve" on the end of the ProjectTemplate directory names.
 So, for example, cacheReserve/ links to cache/.

-A second feature we wanted to add on to Project Template is the ability to use it gracefully with a Makefile.
+A second feature I wanted to add on to Project Template is the ability to use it gracefully with a Makefile.
 This brought us the way out.
 If the Make recipe can read the prerequisites, it can pass those to a script that can link the prerequisites into the corresponding ProjectTemplate directories.